 On 31 July 1917, Ellis Evans was killed at Pilckem Ridge near Ypres.
 He was one of 9,300 British troops who died in the first three days of the Battle of Passchendaele.
 At home in Trawsfynydd, the whole village turned out in mourning as the black chair was delivered to the family farm.

 Hedd Wyn’s nephew, Gerald Williams, continued to farm Yr Ysgwrn, always keeping the door open to a steady stream of visitors who made the pilgrimage to the poet’s home.
-As he reached his mid-80s, Gerald he began to think about the farm’s legacy.
-In 2012 he sold it to Snowdonia National Park, with conditions attached: it should remain open to visitors, and it should feel like a home, and not a museum.
+As he reached his mid-80s, Gerald began to think about the farm’s legacy.
+In 2012 he sold it to Eryri (Snowdonia National Park), with conditions attached: it should remain open to visitors, and it should feel like a home, and not a museum.

-After careful restoration, Yr Ysgwrn re-opened as a visitor centre in summer 2017.
-The Black Chair remains there as a powerful a symbol of the generation of young men who fought and died in the First World War.
+After careful restoration, Yr Ysgwrn re-opened as a visitor centre.
+The Black Chair remains there as a powerful symbol of the generation of young men who fought and died in the First World War, and the grade II* listed farmhouse and nearby cowsheds have now been repaired into cosy spaces to welcome visitors.

 And while you’re in the area…